 Consider all possible scenarios

 It would be best to create your plan before the beginning of the school year.
 If possible, determine how you want to respond to various classroom management scenarios before they occur.
 This allows you enough time to revise the plan if you identify any areas that need improvement.
-In addition, consider consulting other teachers and colleagues who may have previous experience with classroom management, as they can provide you with valuable tips.
+In addition, consider consulting other teachers and colleagues who may have previous experience with management, as they can provide you with valuable tips.

 Introduce the plan early